-• Prototype development process in the context of collection development for the fashion industry

-The Fashion Cycle, the Consumer, the Collections (trends, forecasting, job planning, prototyping, production)

-The importance of the draft specifications for production

-Design analysis based on technical construction parameters

-Use basic patron standards and convert them to the desired model

-• Introduction in digital design of clothing prototype

-Basic principles of the development of clothing patterns

-Clothing balance

-Size tables

-Grading

-Electronic Systems Made-to-measure

-Major technological developments in the construction of pattern

-Applications/deployments in CAD clothing systems

-Sources of further information and advice

-• Block Editing for prototype development in CAD systems

-Digitizing

-Insert Points, Names, Grain Line, Cut Line, Edit Curves, Cut, Measures, Draw Lines, Motifs, Purify, Interlines,

-Insert Seams

-Darts, Pleats,, Gathers

-Pattern analysis to determine grading

-Extraction of grading rules from dimensional and technical specifications

-Calculate grading rules

-Apply grading rules

-Control

-Save

-Create a model for a cutting plan
+• Promoting free, creative and inductive thinking 3.
+MODULE CONTENT Prototype development process in the context of collection development for the fashion industry The Fashion Cycle, the Consumer, the Collections (trends, forecasting, job planning, prototyping, production) The importance of the draft specifications for production Design analysis based on technical construction parameters Use basic patron standards and convert them to the desired model Future trends Introduction in digital design of clothing prototype • Basic principles of the development of clothing patterns Clothing balance Size tables Grading Electronic Systems Made-to-measure Major technological developments in the construction of pattern Applications/deployments in CAD clothing systems Future trends Sources of further information and advice Block Editing for prototype development in CAD systems • Digitizing Insert Points, Names, Grain Line, Cut Line, Edit Curves, Cut, Measures, Draw Lines, Motifs, Purify, Interlines, Insert Seams Darts, Pleats,, Gathers Pattern analysis to determine grading Extraction of grading rules from dimensional and technical specifications Calculate grading rules Apply grading rules Control Save Create a model for a cutting plan

-4. TEACHING AND LEARNING WIET IODS - EVALUATION TEACHING METHODOLOGY Face to face theoretical teaching (lectures, discussion) with students' active participation.
+TEACHING METHODOLOGY Face to face theoretical teaching (lectures, discussion) with students' active participation.
 PowerPoint presentations.
 Laboratory exercises.
 Use of commercial and specialized software for clothing pattern development and grading.
 USE OF INFORMATION AND COMMUNICATION TECHNOLOGIES Specialized software.
 Self-assessment quizzes.
 Electronic communication with students via email, webpage and RSS feeds.
-Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Lectures 26 Laboratory practice 14 Essay writing 0 Self-study 85 Total 125 STUDENT EVALUATION Total The final grade of the course shall be determined by the student's performance in both the theoretical and the laboratory parts, provided that the student has been assessed with a passing grade in each part of the course.
-The evaluation of the course as regards the theoretical part shall be based on a written final examination.
-The written final examination of the theoretical part shall include: Multi-Select Questions Troubleshoot problems in applying acquired knowledge.
-Benchmarking of theory data.
-The examination of laboratory exercises shall include the evaluation of laboratory skills acquired through examination of laboratory exercises, where laboratory equipment is used.
+Activity Semester Workload (25 h Semester Workload / CU) TEACHING PLAN Laboratory practice Essay writing 0 Self-study 85 Total 125 STUDENT EVALUATION Total125The final grade of the course shall be determined by the student's performance in both the theoretical and the laboratory parts, provided that the student has been assessed with a passing grade in each part of the course.The evaluation of the course as regards the theoretical part shall be based on a written final examination.The written final examination.The written final examination.Troubleshoot problems in applying acquired knowledge.Benchmarking of theory data.2.
+The examination of laboratory exercises shall include the evaluation of laboratory skills acquired through examination of